How to Refurbish a Vintage Metal Bar Cart

 (And finally the ‘after’ pic!)

 I love how vibrant this blue is!
-It goes perfect with our outdoor rug.
+It goes perfectly with our outdoor rug.

 This was one of our quicker and easier projects and I LOVE how it turned out!